umwrit350sp17/Team1/Team_Docs/Draft 1/Section 3 - How to Change Font Style and Size.md

+# How to Change Font Style and Size
 Step 1 - To change the font style, size, and color in your document, clip on the pallet painter button, (or themes) on the toolbar.